-- Depending on the nature of the permit in question, various other charges and securities (Development Cost Charges, Damage Deposits, etc.) may be collected at the time the permit fee balance is due.
+- Depending on the nature of the permit in question, various other charges and securities (Development Cost Charges, Damage Deposits, Tree Permits, etc.) may be collected at the time the permit fee balance is due.

 - Periodically during the progress of permitted work, and after completion of work, an inspection must be carried out.

 The BC Energy Step Code is in effect in Oak Bay.
 This is a provincial standard that provides a consistent, tiered approach to achieving more energy efficient buildings.
 The Step Code does not specify how you must construct a building, but it does identify how the steps must be met.
 This is done with the help of an energy advisor.
 Energy modelling and on site testing will demonstrate how the design and construction of the building will meet the Step Code requirements.

 Effective January 1, 2020, building permit applications for new construction have to demonstrate compliance and be constructed to meet the following:

 |Part 3 Residential||Larger Multifamily Projects||Step 2|

 Under the Uplands Regulations Bylaw, applications for building permits involving exterior work in the Uplands must be approved by the District of Oak Bay prior to the issuance of the permit.
 Special attention will be made to site and architectural design.
 View the Oak Bay Uplands Design Guidelines and Uplands Design Guidelines Review Form.